-But again, "If I prefer not Jerusalem above my chief joy."
-Is there anything extravagant in this?
-If we should be tempted to think there is, we should have nothing to do but go to the latter part of the book of Revelation, and there read out a description of Jerusalem, where there is no sorrow, no death, no pain; where God wipes away all tears from off all faces, where they have no temple, the Lord God Almighty and the Lamb or the temple thereof: where they need not the produce even of creative all my pertinence, but God himself and the Lamb are the light thereof; he is the tree of life, and his mercy that river of water of life clear as crystal, flowing from the mediatorial throne, while the people there see his face, and shall reign for ever and ever; neither can they die anymore, being the children of the Resurrection, in preferring Jerusalem above our chief joy.
-Is there anything extravagant?
-No, there is not.
-Thus, then, if we are Christians, we know something of this disquietude, something of this intent sympathy towards Christ, towards his kingdom, towards Mount Zion, towards the new Jerusalem.
-But do you say, Ah, I do you not know, I do not mind about it.
-Well, I must say, as I have said before, there is no middle path; we must be either friends or enemies.
-In the same hundred and 37th Psalm to which I have referred, that records and describes the feelings of the real Christian sets forth at that time the judgments on the opposite character.
-"Remember, O Lord, the children of Edom in the day of Jerusalem, who said, Raze it, raze it, even to the foundation thereof."
-Ah, how many are there now, that would raise the free grace gospel of God, raze it even to the foundation; yes, they would do away with this truth, and with that truth, and the other truth.
-I must tell you once more what I have told you lately before, that doctrine is nothing else but a description of the character of God; and if you take away any one of the truths of the gospel you misrepresent the character of your Maker; and all of the characters he bears, there is none so dear to him as his saving character there are all the light centers; his covenant character, wherein he appears in a sworn covenant; and if what I am now saying be true, what will be the end of those men who live and die in the garb of piety, under the influence of zeal from some quarter which I will not now mentioned; but their whole system is nothing else but a misrepresentation of the new covenant, a misrepresentation of the character of the great God.
-"O daughter of Babylon, who are to be destroyed;" and we must belong to Zion mystically, or to Babylon mystically; "happy shall he be that rewards you as you have served us.
-Happy shall he be that takes and dashes your little ones against the stands."
-These are the judgments that await the enemies.
-And thus then, the Lord's spirit was disquieted, and his people were disquieted.
-The inhabitants of Babylon had disquieted his people, and that disquieted him, for in all their afflictions he is afflicted, and what is done unto them is done unto him; "He that touches you," says God, "touches the apple of his eye."
-But if you know the truth, you will advocate it fast enough; if you know the truth you will stand out for it fast enough; if you know the truth rightly, really, you shall never give away an inch to that which is contrary to it.
+But do you say, Ah, I do not know, I do not mind about it.
+But do you say, Ah, I do not know, I do not mind about the either friends or enable said before, there is no middle path; we must be either that or enable to which I have referred, friends or enemies.
+And that same 137th Psalm to which I have referred, that records and that same 137th psalm to which I have referred, the real Christian sets forth at the that records and describes the feelings of the real Christian sets forth at the child the indexes.
+Remember, O Lord, the time the judgments on the opposite character.
+Remember, O Lord, the children of Edom in the day of Jerusalem-who said, Rase it, rase it, even to free foundation the day of Jerusalem-who said, that would rase the the foundation the day of Jerusalem-who said, Rase it, last the free foundation thereof.'
+Ah, how many are there now, that would rase the grace free grace gospel of God, rase it even to the foundation; yes, they would do way with this of God, rase it even to the foundation; and the other truth.
+I must tell Away grace gospel of God, rase it even to the foundation; yes, the Journal of God, rase it even to the foundation of God, rase it even to the foundation; yes, the Journal of God, rase it even to the foundation of God, rase it even to the foundation of God, rase it even to the fo once more what I have told you lately before, that doctrine is nothing else but a description of the character of God; and if you take away any one of the truths of the gospel you misrepresent the character of your Maker; and of all the characters he bears, there is none so dear to him as his saving character, there all delight centres; his covenant character, wherein he appeareth in a sworn covenant; and if what I am now saying be true, what will be the end of those men who live and die in the garb of piety, under the influence of zeal from some quarter which I will not now mention; but their whole system is nothing else but a misrepresentation of the new covenant, a misrepresentation of the character of the great God.
+'O daughter of Babylon, who art to be destroyed; and we must belong to Zion mystically, or to Babylon mystically; 'happy shall he be that rewardeth thee as thou hast served us.
+Happy shall he be that taketh and dasheth thy little ones against the stones.'
+These are the judgments that awaited the enemies.
+And thus then, the Lord's Spirit was disquieted, and so his people were disquieted.
+The inhabitants of Babylon had disquieted his people, and that disquieted him-for in all their afflictions he is afflicted, and what is done unto them is done unto him; 'He that toucheth you,' saith God, 'toucheth the apple of his eye.'
+But if you know the truth, you will advocate it fast enough; if you know the truth, you will stand out for it fast enough; if you know the truth rightly, really, you will never give way an inch to that which is contrary to it.